chef-boneyard/chef-web-docs-2016/chef_master/source/install_server.rst

 ..       $ chef-server-ctl org-associate chef admin
 ..

+6. Create an organization and an administrator user.
+First install the Chef management console.
+Then, once installed, access the web user interface, and then create an organization and administrator user.

-6. Enable additional features of the |chef server|!
+7. Enable additional features of the |chef server|!
 Run the following commands:

    .. include:: ../../includes_ctl_chef_server/includes_ctl_chef_server_install_table.rst